dcmi/dc-srap/profile/srap-profile.md

 Note: Institutional repositories may harvest metadata from external sources.
 Since the source may have an impact on how the metadata can be reused, it is important to keep track of where the metadata came from.

+### Publication status

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/publicationStatus

+Label: Publication status

+The stage of the resource in the publishing workflow.

+Recommended practice is to use a publication status value from the following list:

+public draft
+submitted manuscript
+preprint
+postprint
+publication
+updated publication

+Publication status may be provided with following dates:

+The following Date subproperties may be used in combination with these statuses:

+dateAvailableAsPublicDraft
+dateReceivedAsManuscript
+dateSubmittedAsPreprint
+dateSubmittedAsPostprint
+dateAccepted
+dateAheadOfPrint
+datePublished
+dateUpdated
+dateRetracted
+dateMissing
+dateLost

 ### Presented at

 Proposed DCMI Metadata Term: http://purl.org/dc/terms/presentedAt